mautic/user-documentation/docs/segments/manage_segments.rst

 Segments provide ways to easily organize your Contacts.
 There are a variety of fields available for configuring these Segments.

-When viewing all Segments you notice the **#contacts** column on the right which shows the number of Contacts matching that particular Segment.
+When viewing all Segments, the **#contacts** column on the right shows the number of Contacts included in that particular Segment.

 .. image:: images/contact-segment.png
   :width: 700